laurengordonfahn/daily/README.md

 It is hard to keep a dairy, even harder to keep track of and understand your emotional health trends.

-With daily for each day chose an emotion with matching color to summerize the day's emotions.
-Add three adjectives to desribe your day quickly for your own personal reflection.
+With daily for each day chose an emotion with matching color to summarize the day's emotions.
+Add three adjectives to describe your day quickly for your own personal reflection.

 Daily's profile feature automatically offers informative charts to follow your emotional trends and patterns based on your historical input.